 By answering the first question, we can determine the financial position of the organization.
 By answering the second question, we can understand if the assets we bought are generating profits.

-Hence, we can determine if it is worth to go on with the venture.
-A third document is crucial to understand the business performance as well (the cash flow statement).
+Hence, we can determine if it is worth going on with the venture.
+A third document is crucial to understand business performance as well (the cash flow statement).
 Yet, if you master balance sheet and income statement you are on the right path to developing more profound business acumen.

 The two questions above are crucial to understanding how to recordin the accounting books.
 Hence, we will do this exercise by thinking about situations that may present in your life.
 This time though each time you put a $100 bill in your pocket you have to answer the two questions above.
 Let’s start then, action!